 (ThemeForest sends you theme update notifications)

-(click on the images above to see more themes on Creative Market)
+(click on the images above to browse more themes on Creative Market)

-Creative Market is another leading WP theme marketplace where you can search through thousands of quality premium themes from independent theme creators.
+Creative Market is another leading WP theme directory where you can browse many quality premium WordPress themes from independent theme creators.

 As stated on their website …